 The latest development is the much larger (three times as large as the ScanEagle) Integrator that can accommodate multiple sensors and electronics intelligence payloads although it uses the same launch and recovery mode.

-Lots of videos at the Insitu YouTube channel
+Lots of videos on the Insitu YouTube channel

-Saab have also demonstrated the Skeldar operating from a CB90 which highlights an interesting combination of smaller patrol craft operating at distance from SIMSS and extending their ISTAR reach even further.
+Saab has also demonstrated the Skeldar operating from a CB90 which highlights an interesting combination of smaller patrol craft operating at distance from SIMSS and extending their ISTAR reach even further.

-Small craft will make a significant contribution to the effectiveness of SIMSS as a system.
-The base design is extremely well provided for in terms of small craft handling, 2 30mx5m hangars equipped with heave compensated launch and recovery equipment will allow a mix of craft to be carried and operated in a range of weather conditions.
+The small craft will make a significant contribution to the effectiveness of SIMSS as a system.
+The base design is extremely well provided for in terms of small craft handling, 2 30mx5m hangars equipped with a heave compensated launch and recovery equipment will allow a mix of craft to be carried and operated in a range of weather conditions.

 One of the design compromises with SIMSS is a low top speed which would normally limit its effectiveness in maritime security roles such as piracy or smuggling interdiction but this is countered by using it as a mothership for multiple small craft, UAV’s, USV’s and helicopters whose speed is of course significant.

 Workboats and Landing Craft

 Simple, rugged workboats can be used for many roles as designs exist.
 Typically they would be used for diver support, logistics transfer, cable/pipe laying, spill remediation, inshore survey and engineering.
 Workboats might also be used to support mine countermeasures operations.